petegordon/suit-up/README.md

 ## What you need
 You need a SQLite CREATE sql script or an existing SQLite database from which you would like to create JavaScript Object sweetness.

-[node-sqlite3](mapbox/node-sqlite3) for SQLite database connection to read metadata
+[sqlite3](https://www.npmjs.com/package/sqlite3) for SQLite database connection to read metadata

-		npm install node-sqlite3
+		npm install sqlite3

-[htmling](codemix/htmling) Template Engine using Polymer syntax was used to create the JavaScript file templates.
+[htmling](https://www.npmjs.com/package/htmling) Template Engine using Polymer syntax was used to create the JavaScript file templates.

 		npm install htmling

 ## How to use?
-  Start with a SQL create tables script or an existing SQLite3 database.
+  Start with a create tables SQL script or an existing SQLite3 database.
 Run one of these commands.

 #### SQL create script
 		$ node generateJS my.sql